 Andy and Laur chose the Promaster because they liked the boxy interior and felt it would be easiest to build out.
 It also has the biggest width which allowed them to lay a full-sized bed horizontally.

 Additionally, they are big-city folks, so they wanted something smaller than a bus or RV that could be easily driven through inner-city streets.
 They also liked the stealth factor of a van!

 After purchasing the van, Andy and Laur then put about $23,000 into building it out with help from family and friends.
 The only thing they paid for help on was fixing their propane lines.

 Originally, they built the system themselves.
 But their remote fill station rusted after one winter.
 So they needed to replace the whole thing.
 This time around they had professionals reinstall it to make sure there were no issues or future leaks that could have caused major issues.

-The van has a fixed bed setup.
+When it comes to selecting the best van bed setup, Andy and Laur chose a fixed bed setup.
 They have a 6″ gel memory foam with a 3″ foam mattress topper.
 They didn’t see themselves converting the bed every day – and having the fixed bed allows them a LOT of trunk space.
 This was great for being able to fit not only the entire electric system and fresh water tank but also all of their camping gear!

 In the bathroom, the van has a Natures Head composting toilet.
 They try to use public restrooms as often as possible.
 But the Nature’s Head toilet is the most convenient (and usually the most sanitary) option.